Karol G: Public image

-Ecleen Luzmila Caraballo of Rolling Stone describes Karol G's style of dress as "feminine and sexy, yet sporty and tomboyish — but never [cutesy]".
-Gary Suarez of Vice notes that in her music videos, "she exudes a sex positivity that reflects a powerful diva image front and center, rather than the eye candy tropes often found in urbano visuals."
-Karol G has a large LGBT following, and the singer expressed admiration for her gay fans by explaining, "I love people who can go out into the world and be fearless...That's something I admire very much from that community.
+Ecleen Luzmila Caraballo of Rolling Stone described Karol G's style of dress as "feminine and sexy, yet sporty and tomboyish — but never [cutesy]".
+Gary Suarez of Vice notes that in her music videos, "she exudes a sex positivity that reflects a powerful diva image front and centre, rather than the eye candy tropes often found in urbano visuals."
+Karol G has a large LGBTQ following, and the singer has expressed admiration for her gay fans, saying "I love people who can go out into the world and be fearless...That's something I admire very much from that community.
 They have a beautiful energy."
-She declined to record "Sin Pijama" with Becky G, which would become a collaboration with Natti Natasha and be a hit, because of a lyric about smoking marijuana in the song.
-Karol G, who does not smoke marijuana, felt that the song did not represent her true lifestyle.
-For her album Ocean, Karol G moved away from the polished image of the Unstoppable album cover, with the artist explaining, "I did the picture with no makeup, super natural.
+She declined to record "Sin Pijama" with Becky G, which would become a hit collaboration with Natti Natasha, because of a lyric about smoking marijuana.
+Karol G, who does not smoke marijuana, felt the song did not represent her true lifestyle.
+For her album Ocean, Karol G moved away from the polished image of the Unstoppable album cover, explaining, "I did the picture with no makeup, super natural.
 Because that's the way I want people to listen to my music now."

-In 2020, Karol G's tweet about her dog's "perfect" color and citing it as an example of white and black looking beautiful together sparked controversy.
-She later admitted to have acted in "an ignorant way" at a time when Black Lives Matter had gripped America in 2020.
-Karol G also admitted to have "lost a lot of opportunities" in her interview with The Guardian.
+In 2020, Karol G's tweet about her dog's "perfect" colour, and citing it as an example of white and black looking beautiful together, sparked controversy.
+She later admitted to have acted in "an ignorant way" at a time when Black Lives Matter had gripped America in 2020, and stated she "lost a lot of opportunities" in an interview with The Guardian.